Men and Women, Sex and Orgasm

 First, although a sizable percent of women do not achieve orgasm during intercourse, in general they experience their sexual encounters positively.

 She spent quite a bit of time thinking about sex and preferred to have intercourse with considerable frequency.
-She did not feel that her partner was making inordinate sexual demands upon her.
+She did not feel that her partner was making inordinate sexual demands upon her, but often she wished he would delay his orgasm.
+If you want ways to stop premature ejaculation, the facts are here - and because men reach orgasm during intercourse faster than women reach orgasm, controlling ejaculation is a great idea for female satisfaction!.

 Advice on better sex